Oikopleura

 Oikopleura is a genus of tunicates in the class Appendicularia (larvaceans).
-It forms a mucus house every four hours at 20 degrees Celsius.
+An organism of this genus forms a mucus house every four hours at 20 degrees Celsius.
 This house has a coarse mesh to keep out big particles, and a fine mesh that collects the small particles, down to the nanoplankton that includes (pelagic) bacteria.

 Abandoned mucus houses sink to the deep, collecting organic particles during their descent.
 They make an important contribution to marine snow, since Oikopleura is abundant and filters very actively, using powerful strokes of its tail.
 Its abundance is less obvious from preserved samples (that are usually analyzed) because the gelatinous body disappears in the preservation process while leaving hardly any trace.

 Species of Oikopleura have the smallest genomes in the animal kingdom, only about 75Mb.

 Oikopleura contains bioluminescent species.
 About half of Oikopleura species are bioluminescent.

 Etymology

 The genus name comes from oikos (meaning "house") and pleura ("rib", or "side of the body"), referring to their ability to build a mucus house like other larvaceans.